Study Overview

 • The other group is the ‘control’ group.
 This group is vitally important to the scientific validity of the study.

-• Both groups complete questionnaires during at different time points during the study.
+• Both groups complete questionnaires at 3 different time points during the study.

 • By comparing these two groups we can determine whether or not the swim intervention is effective and get an idea of the size of that effect.